arthurpanhku/ArtVulnScan/README.md

 # Automated Vulnerability Scanner

 A Python-powered tool harnessing Nmap for automated network vulnerability scanning, complete with detailed report generation.
+This is an automated cybersecurity tool designed for everyone to use, consolidating only open-source and free software.
+Built with Python and powered by Nmap, it simplifies network vulnerability scanning by detecting services, identifying potential security risks, and generating detailed reports—all with an accessible, user-friendly interface.

 ## What It Does